jfrobbins/jrobb.org-pelican/content/server/2014-09-01-moving-my-pump-home.md

  (web, etc), I had to setup my pump server behind a proxy.

 I'm using [nginx](http://nginx.com/), which is awesome.
-And luckily [sazius](http://www.sjoberg.fi/blog/pumpio.html) and [jpope](http://whird.jpope.org/pump/) have done the whole proxy setup thing before.
+And luckily [sazius](http://www.sjoberg.fi/blog/pumpio.html) and [jpope](http://whird.jpope.org/pump/) have done the whole proxy setup thing before so this is old hat.

 I wanted to document what I did so that I remember if I have to do this again.
 Plus this is an easy way to view my configs.
+Here's a [link](http://nginx.com/blog/websocket-nginx/) or [two](http://nginx.org/en/docs/http/websocket.html) about websocket proxying.

 ## setup